 Early History of the Givan family

 Another 165 words (12 lines of text) covering the years 1214 and 1655 are included under the topic Early Givan History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Given, Givens, MacGiven, MacGivern and others.

 Some of the Givan family moved to Ireland, but this topic is not covered in this excerpt.
-Another 230 words(16 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: Elizabeth Given arrived in New York in 1823; George, Henry, James, John, Michael, Robert, Samuel, Thomas and William Given all arrived in Philadelphia between 1840 and 1860.

 Contemporary Notables of the name Givan (post 1700)